AJ Reid

 “Right, totally an accident.”

 His low rumble threatened to stir every butterfly in her stomach to life.
 Butterflies that were not supposed to be around anymore.
-But the chill in the tone, which matched his eyes, dampened their exuberance a little.
+But the chill in the tone, which matched his eyes, dampened their exuberance.
+A little.

 Fighting a blush, her jaw tightened.
-“I forgot about the step and there was this asshole…”
+“I forgot about the step and there was this asshole …”

 The words died on her lips when she glanced at the table.
 An empty table.
 Of course, the drunk creep had moved on.
 Great.